IzzatFirdaus/motac-irms/CODE_OF_CONDUCT.md

 ## Our Pledge

-We, as members, contributors, and leaders, pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, disability (visible or invisible), ethnicity, sex characteristics, gender identity and expression, experience level, education, socio-economic status, nationality, personal appearance, race, religion, or sexual orientation.
+We, as members, contributors, and leaders of the MOTAC Integrated Resource Management System (MOTAC_IRMS), pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, disability (visible or invisible), ethnicity, sex characteristics, gender identity and expression, experience level, education, socio-economic status, nationality, personal appearance, race, religion, or sexual orientation.

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community for all contributors, users, and collaborators of MOTAC IRMS.

 ## Our Standards